SudiptaPaul-31/Backend/README.md

-This contains basic functioning of CRUP operation in mongoose
+This contains basic functioning of CRUD operation in mongoose